Frontify/fondue/packages/components/MIGRATING.md

 Changes:

--   The props now use a uion type instead of an enum.
+-   The props now use a union type instead of an enum.
 -   The `Tooltip` component now provides multiple subcomponents.
     -   The `trigger` prop has been removed and the trigger is now passed in as a child of `Tooltip.Trigger`.
     -   The `content` prop has been removed and the content is now passed in as a child of `Tooltip.Content`.